 The Indian Air Force (IAF) is preparing for a large-scale upgrade of its Su-30MKI fleet.
 More than 260 aircraft of this class form the backbone of the country's combat aviation.

 New Delhi plans to modernize 84 aircraft under a program worth $2.3 billion.
-One of the key elements will be reducing the radar cross-section (RCS).
+One of the key elements will be the reduction of the radar cross-section (RCS).

 The basic Su-30MKI with open air intakes, angular canards, and weapon pylons has a frontal RCS of 4-12 m².

-These characteristics make the fighter noticeable to modern surveillance radars, including the Chinese JY-27V, which can detect such aircraft from a distance of 200–300 km.
-For comparison, the RCS of the stealthy F-35 is estimated to be in the range of 0.001–0.1 m².
+These characteristics make the fighter noticeable to modern surveillance radars, including the Chinese JY-27V, which is capable of detecting such aircraft from a distance of 200-300 km.
+For comparison, the RCS of the stealthy F-35 is estimated in the range of 0.001-0.1 m².

 The Indian defense laboratory DRDO has created a polyurethane RAM paint with magnetic functional fillers, optimized for the X- and S-bands.

-The 50–100 kg coating is applied to areas with high RCS—engine nacelles, leading edges, canards, and pylon fairings.
-The modular design allows panels to be replaced without damaging the airframe.
+The 50-100 kg coating is applied to areas with high RCS-engine nacelles, leading edges, canards, and pylon fairings.
+The modular design allows panels to be changed without damaging the airframe.

 It is expected that the new technology will reduce the RCS of the Su-30MKI by 50-70%, to 1-3 m², which will reduce the detection range by approximately half-to 100-150 km.